pmean/build-website/text/05/ConflictInterestA.md

 ---
 You should always be aware of potential conflicts of interest.
-Sometimes researchers allow a financial incentive to influence their research and end up skewingÂ  the data to achieve a particular outcome.
+Sometimes researchers allow a financial incentive to influence their research and end up skewing  the data to achieve a particular outcome.

 Does having a commercial interest in the results of a drug trial cause a problem for the people running the trial?
 If it does, then much of the